LacledesLAN/gamesvr-csgo-warmod/README.md

 Half-time starts after 15 rounds and lasts 30 seconds.
 Players sides are swapped.

 At the end scoreboard shows and server freezes.

+## Round Restore

+At the start of every round the server writes a file called *LL_round##.txt* which can be used to restore the server to a previous state.
+After a round is restored the game will be paused; to unpause the server run the command `mp_unpause_match`.
+After that the players will just need to hit "3" in order to discard the warmod message and they can continue on.

+There are a lot of pitfalls so please read warnings careful.
+It is **highly* recommended you use Snippet-Generator to run round restores.

+**Caveat 1: text file names are "zero-indexed". `LL_round00.txt` is for round 1, `LL_round01.txt` is round 2, and so on**

+**WARNING ABOUT PREVIOUS MATCH RESTORES**

 ## Client Checks
 The following checks can be preformed from a connected csgo client to ensure everything is working properly.